 For students selected for verification, the school must have verification documents and a valid output document no later than 120 days after the last day of enrollment or September 29, 2014, whichever is earlier.
 Schools may set earlier deadlines for the Campus-Based and loan programs.

 If your file is selected for verification after you have been awarded aid, the deadline for verification for most aid is thirty (30) days from the date you were notified via Missing Information Letter (MIL).
-If verification is not completed within 30 days any supplemental grants and work-study you may have been offered will be canceled; however, you may still be considered for your Federal Pell Grant (if eligible) and you may still apply for Federal Stafford loans and Federal PLUS loans after the completion of the verification process.
+If verification is not completed within 30 days any supplemental grants and work-study you may have been offered will be canceled; however, you may still be considered for your Federal Pell Grant (if eligible) and you may still apply for Federal Direct loans and Federal PLUS loans after the completion of the verification process.
 Scholarships are examined on a case by case basis as some are subject to verification and some are not.

 Q: What can I submit as proof of my / my spouse / my parents AGI and taxes paid?